 Hide Your Coffee Machine

 We all need our caffeine fix, but if your coffee machine is taking up precious counter space, move it to the pantry.
 No pantry?
 Buy a wardrobe and cut out a hole for a plug, and voila—instant coffee bar!

 Get rid of bulky tea bag boxes and invest in a tea bag tray instead.
-You can place this on a shelf or inside a drawer, but it will take up less real estate than those packing containers.
+You can place the tray on a shelf or inside a drawer and it will take up less real estate than the original packaging.

 Go Wild With Glass Jars

 One of the most affordable ways to add extra organization to your kitchen is with cheap glass jars.
-You can find a dozen mason jars for about $10, and they are perfect for storing all of your pantry staples.
+You can find a dozen mason jars for about $10, and they make ideal storage for your pantry staples.

 Reduce Your Tupperware

 We are all guilty of hoarding Tupperware, but less is more in this case.
-Reduce your collection to only a few pieces you always use and toss the rest.
+Reduce your collection to only a few pieces you use most frequently and toss the rest.

 Add Shelves to Cabinets

 Maximize your usable cabinet space by adding shelves and risers.
 This can almost double the available storage you have and make it easier to find what you need without digging around.